|Nutritional Guidelines (per serving)|

-It is traditional to put several surprises inside the "roscon."
+It is traditional to put several surprises inside the roscon.
 A porcelain figure of a baby wrapped in foil and a dry bean are hidden in the dough.
-Whoever finds the baby will have good luck and be the king of the party, but if you find the bean - pay for the cake!
+Whoever finds the baby will have good luck and be the king of the party, but if you find the bean, you pay for the cake.

 Sift flour and salt together in a large mixing bowl.
 Make a hole in the center of the flour.

-In a small mixing bowl, stir and dissolve the dry yeast in the lukewarm milk-water mixture.
+In a small mixing bowl, stir and dissolve the dry yeast in the lukewarm milk mixed with the lukewarm water.

 Once dissolved, pour the dissolved yeast into the center of the flour.
-Stir in just enough flour from around the bowl to make a thick batter.
+Stir in just enough flour from around the sides of the bowl to make a thick batter.

 In a medium-size mixing bowl, use a hand mixer or whisk to beat together the butter and sugar.
 The mixture should be smooth and creamy.
 Set aside.

-Put grated orange and lemon rinds, eggs, brandy and water to the bowl with flour mixture.
-Mix all.
+Add grated orange and lemon rinds, eggs, brandy and water to the bowl with the flour mixture.
+Mix well.
 The dough will be sticky.

-While you are waiting for the dough to rise, grease a large baking sheet with vegetable shortening and set aside for use later.
-If you will use a baking stone, no need to grease it
+While you are waiting for the dough to rise, grease a large baking sheet with vegetable shortening and set aside for later use.
+If you will use a baking stone, no need to grease it.

-Once the dough has doubled, remove plastic wrap and punch dough down.
+Once the dough has doubled, remove the plastic wrap and punch down dough.
 Lightly flour a clean counter or cutting board and place dough on it.

 Knead for 2 to 3 minutes.
 Then, using a rolling pin, roll dough into a long rectangle, about 2 feet long and 5 to 6 inches wide.

-Roll the dough on the long side into a sausage shape.
+Roll the dough from the long side into a sausage shape.

 Carefully place the dough onto the large baking sheet or stone and connect the ends together, forming a ring.
 If you will hide a bean or a small foil-wrapped, ceramic figurine in the cake, now is the time to tuck it under the dough.
 Cover with oiled plastic wrap again.
 Leave in a warm place and allow to double in size.
 This will take about 1 to 1 1/2 hours.

-Heat oven to 350 F. Lightly beat the egg white in a bowl.
-Uncover the dough and brush the top of the cake.
+Heat oven to 350 F. Lightly beat the egg white in a small bowl.
+Uncover the dough and brush the top of the cake with the beaten egg white.
 Decorate the ring with the candied fruit pieces.
 Push them into the dough slightly so that they do not fall off.